-I currently hold the Eastburn Postdoctoral Fellowship at McMaster University, where I'm working with Graham Scott and Sigal Balshine.
-Previously, I was a ReNewZoo Postdoctoral Fellow with Trevor Pitcher at the University of Windsor, and I completed my PhD at the University of Guelph with Patricia Wright.
+I currently hold an NSERC Postdoctoral Fellowship at Wilfrid Laurier University, where I'm working with Jonathan Wilson.
+Previously, I was an Eastburn Postdoctoral Fellow at McMaster University where I worked with Graham Scott and Sigal Balshine, a ReNewZoo Postdoctoral Fellow at the University of Windsor where I worked with Trevor Pitcher, and I completed my PhD at the University of Guelph with Patricia Wright.

 I am always eager to collaborate, talk about ideas, and share papers - if you would like to chat, please contact me.